tensorchord/openmodelz/mdz/docs/cli/mdz_exec.md

 ## mdz exec

-Execute a command in an inference
+Execute a command in a deployment

 ### Synopsis

-Execute a command in an inference
+Execute a command in a deployment.
+If no instance is specified, the first instance is used.

 ```
 mdz exec [flags]